First, what is a witch?

 White candles — often used on the altar

-Witch-craze — the historical repression of witches during one particular period in modern history.
-Witchcraft (or sorcery) has always existed but the witch-craze was a distinctly modern historical phenomenon, like Nazism or Stalinism.
+Witch-craze — The historical repression of witches during one particular period in modern history.
+Witchcraft (or sorcery) has always existed.
+Ideas of witches exist, really, from the very earliest human societies.
+There has never been a time in human history when people didn’t have an idea of malign magic.
+Unlike sorcery itself, or the concept of witches, the witch-craze was a distinctly modern historical phenomenon, like Nazism or Stalinism.
 Multitudes of human beings, mostly women, were condemned to horrible deaths for ‘crimes’ which today we consider wholly fanciful.
 Witch-craze lasted from 14th through to the 17th century.

 Witch-pricker — a tool used by inquisitors to prick so-called witches skin.
 The blade slid into the handle under pressure and if the witch didn’t seem to feel it this was proof of her guilt.

 Witch’s Year — Keyed to agricultural times and seasonal changes.
 Spring (March 21), Beltane (April 30), Midsummer, Lugnasadh (August 1), Autumn, Samhain, Yule (December 21), Imbolc (February 1).

 Wizard — Children’s stories led me to believe that wizards were basically male witches.
 But no, witches can be any gender (though most are women).
 The English words “magician” and “witch” have different etymologies.
 A “magician” practised legerdemain (card tricks, sleight of hand), whereas “witch” referred to those who were supposed to have dealings with the devil or other evil spirits.
 With their cooperation she was supposed to perform supernatural acts.